Lexo: Eliminating Stealthy Supply-Chain Attacks via LLM-Assisted Program Regeneration

-\heading{Firefox} The \ttt{Skia} graphics library used by Mozilla Firefox had a buffer overflow vulnerability~\cite{skiaVulnerabilityGithub}.
-The \ttt{Skia} library performed improper buffer offset calculations using 32-bit arithmetic, which led to potential overflow conditions during hardware-accelerated 2D canvas actions.
-This vulnerability allowed for a potentially exploitable crash that could be leveraged for remote code execution or denial of service attacks.
-We inject the same vulnerability to a JavaScript character-counting library, implemented as a native Node.js addon, and use \sys to regenerate it. \sys successfully regenerates the library, removing the buffer overflow vulnerability, producing memory-safe JavaScript code that does not use memory-unsafe language features.
+\heading{CTX} The \ttt{ctx} PyPi component implements a Python dictionary wrapper that allows items to be read using attribute access notation.
+The component's \ttt{v0.2.6} release extended the exported \ttt{class} with a method called \ttt{sendRequest}, that sends all environment variables to a remote server~\cite{Sharma2022ctx}. \sys successfully regenerates each method in the component, and turns the \ttt{sendRequest} method into a no-op, removing the exfiltration behavior.

+\heading{Strong-password} The \ttt{strong-password} component is a Ruby library that performs password strength analysis.
+On the component's \ttt{v0.0.7} release, a malicious snippet was introduced that defines a self-executing method that executes a script fetched from a remote server~\cite{cve:strong-password}.
+The attack only activates when it detects that it is running in a production server using the Ruby on Rails framework.
+Applying \sys on the malicious function discards the malicious behavior, regenerating it as a function returning \ttt{nil}.

+\heading{Passgen} Similar to \ttt{strong-password}, the \ttt{passgen} library is a Ruby component that generates random passwords based on a set of rules.
+On the component's \ttt{v1.0.3} release, an almost identical malicious snippet to the one in \ttt{strong-password} was introduced~\cite{ohm2020backstabber}.
+Applying \sys on the exported functions inside the \ttt{probabilities.rb} file results in an implementation that correctly exports the probability matrix used to generate passwords and turns the malicious method into a method that returns \ttt{nil}.